Climate Change and Health

 It is important we take action today to lower our greenhouse gas emissions and be ready for future climate change impacts.
 Here are some actions you can take:

-- Get informed – Understand the risks and what you can do to protect your and your family’s health from climate change impacts such as extreme heat, Lyme disease and West Nile virus
+- Get informed – Understand the risks and what you can do to protect your and your family’s health from climate change impacts such as extreme heat, outdoor air, Lyme disease and West Nile virus

 - Be prepared – It is important to be ready for future events like flooding, ice storms, or other events that can impact your home or lead to power outages in your neighbourhood.
 Check out York Region’s Emergency Preparedness Guide to help be more prepared.